 We should note that, despite the notable trends in pedestrian accidents listed above, people of all ages, races, and walks of life suffer injuries and die in pedestrian accidents.
 Therefore, drivers have a responsibility to watch out for pedestrians on any road, regardless of the pedestrian’s characteristics.

 What Causes Pedestrian Accidents?

 Like most motor vehicle crashes, accidents involving pedestrians almost always result from human error.
 Because traffic laws are structured to give drivers a significant obligation to protect pedestrians, the human error in these collisions often falls on the motorist or, at the very least, is shared between the driver and the pedestrian.

 Careless or reckless driving behaviors can result in a pedestrian accident, including:

 - Inattentional blindness: Inattentional blindness occurs commonly and constitutes one of the primary reasons that so many drivers point to after being involved in a pedestrian accident for why they didn’t see the person before the collision.
-This doesn’t mean physical blindness, but how the brain prioritizes information in a highly stimulating environment, such as a busy roadway as a matter of self-protection.
-The brain will focus on the details that present the most danger—in a traffic scenario, this would likely be tractor-trailers or other large or fast-moving vehicles—while letting go of smaller details that don’t present an obvious risk of harm, such as pedestrians.
+This doesn’t mean physical blindness, but how the brain prioritizes the information in a highly stimulating environment, such as a busy roadway, as a matter of self-protection.
+The brain will focus on the details that present the most danger—in a traffic scenario, which would likely be tractor-trailers or other large or fast-moving vehicles—while letting go of smaller details that don’t present an obvious risk of harm, such as pedestrians.

 Injuries That Result From Jacksonville Pedestrian Accidents

-Injuries resulting from pedestrian accidents vary widely, both by type and severity, due to:
+Still, injuries resulting from pedestrian accidents vary widely, both by type and severity, due to:

 - Speed.
 The vehicle’s speed at the time the collision takes place can also greatly influence the severity of injuries, as a higher speed will increase the force at which the vehicle and the person collide.